actfree/freerbeing/content/en/authors/Kaivalyam/_index.md

 singing, laughing and praying often\
 Discovering yoga in 1986 he continued to make many 'wrong' turns,\
 spending much time lost in the dark\
-Spiritual practice was, and is, his saviour\
+Spiritual practice, and the Truth it reveals, was, and is, his saviour\
 He committed to daily self-practice and study in 2004\
 and started leading groups in 2006